usnistgov/sesame/doc/tutorial/analysis.rst

-We start with how to obtain integrated quantities like the steady stated current.
+We start with how to obtain integrated quantities like the steady state current.
 In the code below we compute the current for all applied voltages of the IV curve, using the :func:`~sesame.analyzer.Analyzer` method ``full_current()``::

     J = []